 - Fever, anorexia, lethargy

-Most dogs recover at this point, but others progress to the subacute and chronic phases.
+Most dogs that are treated adequately recover at this point.
+Untreated dogs and some treated dogs may progress to the subacute and chronic phases.

 Subacute phase ehrlichiosis:

 - Few, if any clinical signs

 - Thrombocytopenia and anemia (low red cell count)

 - This phase can last months to years